Vuntut National Park of Canada Management Plan, 2024

 The park’s natural environment is in good condition.
 Porcupine Caribou Herd size, and other measures of Tundra and Wetland Ecosystem health are all ranked as good condition according to ongoing Ecological Integrity Monitoring and the most recent State of the Park Assessment.
 However, climate change and development outside of the park boundaries may cause impacts.
 The management plan includes strategies to understand these potential impacts, including:

-• Working with Vuntut Gwitchin First Nation and North Yukon Renewable Resources Council to strengthen regional interests and improve relations and strengthen community members’ connections to the park; and
+• working with Vuntut Gwitchin First Nation and North Yukon Renewable Resources Council to strengthen regional interests and improve relations and strengthen community members’ connections to the park

 The Vuntut Gwitchin, stakeholders and the public were provided with opportunities to provide comments on the draft plan, and a summary of the draft strategic environmental assessment.
 Comments from the public, Indigenous groups, and stakeholders were incorporated into the strategic environmental assessment and management plan as appropriate.